bertiewooster/bertiewooster.github.io/_posts/2022-03-20-survey-pipeline-1.md

-# Rating Survey Beginning to End Method
-## Part 1: Creating the survey, collecting and exporting data
+# Rating Survey Beginning to End, Part 1: Create a survey, collect and export data

-# Free tools for survey creation, analysis, and publishing results
+## Free tools for survey creation, analysis, and publishing of results

 This tutorial is at the intermediate level: each step that's specific to this workflow is explained, and steps that are commonly used elsewhere will have instructions linked to on other sites.